Meet Our Team

 Abanti Mandal

 Abanti has experience working with adolescents and adults in both a private and school setting.
-She has provided psychological therapy for clients experiencing depression, anxiety, stress, sleep problems, relationship issues, personality disorders, and trauma.
+She has provided psychological therapy for clients experiencing depression, anxiety, stress, sleep problems, relationship issues - including couples therapy, personality disorders, and trauma.
 Abanti uses various evidence-based approaches in therapy and has experience in providing Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Schema Therapy, Motivational Interviewing, and Mindfulness to clients.
 Understanding that each client is different and unique, she aims to provide a tailored approach for each individual she works with.

 Dean Constantineas